Azure/azure-powershell/src/Relay/docs/Set-AzRelayAuthorizationRule.md

 Type                         : Microsoft.Relay/namespaces/hybridconnections/authorizationrules
 ```

-This cmdlet adds Listen from the access rights of the authorization rule for the Hybrid Connection.
+This cmdlet set or update Listen from the access rights of the authorization rule for the Hybrid Connection.

 ### Example 4: Adds Send from the access rights of the authorization rule for the Hybrid Connection with InputeObject parameter
 ```powershell